Thailand and Nepal Secure Spots in ICC Women's T20 World Cup Global Qualifier | Sports-Games

 Thailand and Nepal Secure Spots in ICC Women's T20 World Cup Global Qualifier

-Thailand and Nepal have secured spots in the ICC Women's T20 World Cup Global Qualifier after impressive performances in regional competitions.
-Both teams emerged victorious in the final qualifying phase, joining Bangladesh and Scotland in the next stage, with hopes of reaching the marquee tournament in England and Wales.
+Thailand and Nepal have advanced to the Global Qualifier for the 2026 ICC Women's T20 World Cup.
+Both teams succeeded in the regional qualifiers held in Bangkok, joining Bangladesh, Scotland, and the USA.
+They will compete for a spot in the main event in England and Wales.

 - Country: